bsoper/eye-tracking/README.md

+# LIS Eye Tracking
-# This project aims to create an eye tracking tool to be used by patients with Locked in Syndrome to aid in communication.
+This project aims to create an eye tracking tool to be used by patients with Locked in Syndrome to aid in communication.

-# Authors: Benjamin Soper, Trevor Gale
+Authors: Benjamin Soper, Trevor Gale